uyennguyen16900/core-git-branching/Script.md

 ## Synopsis

-A young boiy discovers a hidden gate behind the zoo.
+A young boy discovers a hidden gate behind the zoo.
 Behind it, he finds a magical world of unicorns living in perfect piece and harmony where he discovers the meaning of imagination.

 ## Plot